1and1internet/ubuntu-16-laravel-application/README.md

 ## Creating your own application image

- 1. Create a Dockerfile in your project folder
+ 1. Create a Dockerfile in your project folder.

+	Basic example:
 	```
 	FROM astrolox/ubuntu-16-laravel-application
 	COPY src/ ./